-- Carnosine is a favorite ingredient in Osmotics’ skincare and can be found in, amongst many others, its Age Defense Barrier Repair Body Silk ($83 in the shop), one of the few body lotions to be formulated with powerful anti-agers.
+- Carnosine is a favorite ingredient in Osmotics’ skincare and can be found in, amongst many others, its Age Defense Barrier Repair Body Silk ($83), one of the few body lotions to be formulated with powerful anti-agers.

 - La Vie Céleste Éclairage Restorative Serum ($98.50 in the shop) has carnosine with a slew of skin-brightening ingredients.

-- The power peptides known as Matrixyl 3000 give carnosine a boost in Arcona Peptide Hydrating Complex ($75 in the shop).
+- The power peptides known as Matrixyl 3000 give carnosine a boost in Arcona Peptide Hydrating Complex ($75).